projectriff/projectriff.io/_posts/2018-09-19-announcing-riff-0-1-3-on-Knative.md

 ```
 Using `--verbose` shows the progress of the build as it's happening in the cluster.
 For GCR, replace `$DOCKER_ID` with your `gcr.io/$GCP_PROJECT`.

+> NOTE: to preserve the old behavior of building containers with a pre-compiled jar file, use `riff function create jar` instead.

 ## simpler riff service invoke
-For text or json, you can now use `--text` or `--json`.
+You can now call `riff service invoke` with `--text` or `--json`.
 You no longer have to specify the `Content-Type` as a curl header.

 #### invoke the hello function with text input
 ```sh